dream3d-ai/torch-submit/docs/utils.md

 #### Returns

-- `Optional[Dict[str,` *str]]* - A dictionary containing job metadata if the file exists and can be parsed successfully, or None if the file is not found.
+A dictionary containing job metadata if the file exists and can be parsed successfully, or None if the file is not found.

 #### Raises